docker-hy/docker-hy.github.io/pages/part1/section-1.md

 ### Scenario 4: Scaling ###

 Starting and stopping a docker container has little overhead.
 But when you run your own Netflix or Facebook, you want to meet the changing demand.
-With some advanced tooling, that we learn about in part 2 and 3, we can spin up multiple containers instantly and load balance traffic between them.
+With some advanced tooling that we will learn about in parts 2 and 3, we can spin up multiple containers instantly and load balance traffic between them.

-Container orchestration will be talked in parts 2 and 3.
+Container orchestration will be discussed in parts 2 and 3.
 But the simplest example: what happens when one application dies?
-The orchestration system notices it, splits traffic between the working replicas and spin up a new container to replace the dead one.
+The orchestration system notices it, splits traffic between the working replicas, and spins up a new container to replace the dead one.

 ## Virtual machines ##